 How to Secure an Online Lingerie Merchant Account

 In the growing marketplace of undergarment businesses, there are more and more merchants looking to accept credit cards for their adult businesses online securely and effectively.
 But many gateway providers cannot handle the risks associated with hard-to-place businesses.
-PaymentCloud specializes in high-risk and is not like those other providers.
-To begin taking the next step and finding out more about our solutions, please call us at 800-988-2215.
+This is why it is so important to turn to high risk payment processors to support your business.

 What is High Risk?

 Getting a merchant account for adult and lingerie businesses is nothing like other, lower-risk business types.
 The reason that this industry is labeled high risk is due to the reputational risk that the bank would need to assume to approve you.
 Common issues in this vertical are the large volume of chargebacks, high amounts of card-not-present transactions, and potential for illegal activities.
 Without proper underwriting procedures, mitigating these negative effects is nearly impossible.
 Online credit card processing for the adult industry is hard to get but it’s not impossible.
 Find the right provider and grow your business securely.